 For Info&Bookings contact firstname.lastname@example.org or fill the form above.

 The outing is free to join: EASYTORINO is not a tour operator nor about guided tours nor a professional activity, but a welcome club of locals who love to share their places with the travelers, like with friends.
 You will pay your personal expenses (light lunch) directly to the business.
 They may vary depending on the chosen meal.
 The figures shown are therefore approximate based on average.

 PERSONAL EXPENSES 12€ PER PERSON INCLUDE:

 – light lunch in the farm garden featuring a selection of cheeses, ice-cream, water

 Additional services such as transfer to/from and bike rental, shall be quoted upon request.

 The ride is hosted by an english speaking local expert (bike host) from our group: he is not a licenced tour guide but a volunteer, fine connoisseur of the places, culture and oenogastronomy.
-He will pay his expenses like any other but it would be nice to split his bills (lunch) amongst the participants.
-If you enjoyed the tour you can tip him at the end.
+If you enjoyed the ride, you are welcome to leave him a gratuity